 Well, you’re not entirely wrong.
 Those are two ways to use your data, but given their rich composition and multi-purpose nature, there’s plenty to say about acting on rubric data.

-Continue reading on Presence’s site to learn the four steps to turning results to action.
+(Live link here) Continue reading on to learn the four steps to turning results to action.
 Really – go there!
-They also link to this downloadable resource for rubrics based off parts 1-2 of this rubric blog series.
+Here's also link to a downloadable resource for rubrics based off parts 1-2 of this rubric blog series.